Nauticos/Fishy-USB-Hub/README.md

 # Fishy-USB-Hub

-A fish-based USB hub, designed with the help of Macondo Hack Club.
+A USB Hub containing 1 upstream USB-C port, and 4 downstream ports, 2 USB-C and 2 USB-A. I made the PCB in the shape of a fish, and added screw holes so I have the option for a case in the future.
+Designed with the help of Macondo Hack Club.

 ![Thumbnail](Images/Thumbnail.png)